 Potential mentors and associate mentors are asked to complete a nomination form by the Mentor Program Committee.
 Enquiries about mentoring can be made by emailing

-Potential mentees nominate through the mentee online form where personal, professional and motivational details are collected and collated.
-Mentees are also asked to indicate which mentoring group they are particularly interested in and why.
-The professional biographies of mentors and a summary of their mentoring group’s focus are available on the AES website.
+Potential mentees nominate through the mentee online form (available from 2 May 2023).
+Mentees will be asked to indicate which mentoring group they are particularly interested in and why.

 Mentors and associate mentors

 The AES Mentoring Program Committee reviews the mentor nominations and selects mentors based on their professional qualifications and experience, evaluation specialisation and focus, and motivations for becoming involved in the program.
 Applicants who are not selected may be approached to participate as an associate mentor if appropriate.